Yash-777/notebook/nodejs/node-express-application-setup.md

   [your app name]:server Listening on port 3000 +0ms
 ```

 The server should now be up and running at http://localhost:3000.
-If we open that in a browser window, we'll see additional output provided by the morgan middleware, tell us all about the requests it's received:
+If we open that in a browser window, we'll see additional output provided by the `morgan` middleware, telling us all about the requests it's received:

 ```
 GET / 200 37.975 ms - 170
 GET /stylesheets/style.css 404 26.891 ms - 1140
-GET /favicon.ico 404 17.190 ms - 1140
 GET /favicon.ico 404 10.853 ms - 1140
 ```